allan-pg/portfolio-projects/README.md

 * Different ways of removing duplicate data
 * views in my sql
 * Data cleaning in mysql
+* when and how to use CTEs in mysql
 Please feel free to make use of them and find your own insights.